mendix/docs/content/en/docs/developerportal/deploy/tencent-deploy/_index.md

 ### 7.4 ApplicationRootUrl Needs to be Set Manually

-In some cases, your Mendix app will need to know its own URL - for example when using SSO or sending emails.
+In some cases, your Siemens Low Code Platform app will need to know its own URL - for example when using SSO or sending emails.

 For this to work properly, you need to set the [ApplicationRootUrl](/refguide/custom-settings/#general) **自定义运行时设置** in the **运行时** tab to the app's URL.